Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Conclusion

-We proposed the first polynomial-time solution for matching deformable planar curves to 3D shapes.
+We proposed a polynomial-time solution for matching deformable planar curves to 3D shapes.
 We prove that the worst-case complexity of this algorithm is $\cO(mn^2\log(n))$, where $m$ and $n$ denote the number of samples on the query curve and the 3D shape respectively.
-We show experimentally that the running time remains linear with respect to $m$, even when employing a branch-and-bound strategy, making it a very efficient approach that matches curves of hundreds of vertices to 3D shapes with thousands of vertices in a few seconds.
-We also would like to stress that the branch-and-bound strategy is so effective due to the presented features.
-Removing the segment feature $f^\text{SEG}$ from our framework, increases the running time by 2--3 orders of magnitude.
+We show experimentally that the runtime remains linear with respect to $m$, even when employing a branch-and-bound strategy, making this a very efficient approach that matches queries with hundreds of vertices to 3D shapes with ten thousands of vertices in a few seconds.
+Our algorithm can compute the globally optimal or a $\epsilon$-tight solution.
+The approximate method is more efficient if the features are not discrimative enough which causes many iterations in the branch-and-bound strategy.

 Our algorithm provides a powerful tool for shape analysis, and in particular has great potential in applications such as 3D shape retrieval from 2D sketches.